data2coordi/integlight/readme.txt

 A3: Yes, Integlight is fully translation-ready and compatible with multilingual plugins.
 The text domain is `integlight`.

 Changelog
+== 1.0.8 - July 5, 2025 ==
+* Fixed an issue where the first image of the slider (fade effect) did not display
+* Added 2 new color patterns configurable via the Customizer
+* Improved submenu behavior: fixed requiring two clicks to open submenu to just one click
+* Enhanced default menu layout for cases when no menu is created to improve usability

 == 1.0.1 - April 5, 2024 ==
 * Updated compatibility for WordPress 6.2 (Note: Consider updating this to the latest WordPress version you've tested with, e.g., 6.5)
 * Improved accessibility features